Want to play some music with us?

 Interested in joining the Concert Band?
 Find out more details here: http://gtband.net/concert-band/?ref=Ensembles

 The GTSO performs 4-6 concerts in an academic year.
-Concerts and repertoire expose participants to a variety of orchestral literature from the Classical through Contemporary periods, including operatic, popular, and film music.
+Concerts and repertoire expose participants to a variety of orchestral literature from the Classical through Contemporary periods, including operatic, popular and film music.
 Participation in the Orchestra broadens students’ skills and experience in performing, understanding and appreciation of great music.
-Recent works performed include Dvorak Symphony No. 9 “From the New World,” Tchaikovsky’s Symphony No. 5 and Serenade for Strings, and Mussorgsky / Ravel, Pictures at an Exhibition.
+Recent works performed include Dvorak Symphony No. 9 “From the New World,” Tchaikovsky’s Symphony No. 5, Brahms Symphonies Nos.
+2 & 4, and Rimsky-Korsakov Scheherazade.

-Chamber Strings: Chamber Strings is an intermediate string orchestra, providing players a supportive environment in which players develop personal string techniques and ensemble skills through practicing, rehearsing, and coaching.
-Players are explored to Classical string repertoire as well as modern and pop music.
+Chamber Orchestra is the second orchestra at GT, performing 4 concerts in an academic year.
+The Chamber Orchestra provides players with a supportive environment in which players develop personal techniques and ensemble skills through practicing, rehearsing, and coaching.
+Players are explored to Classical symphonic repertoire as well as modern and pop music.

 Interested in joining GTSO or Chamber Strings?
 Find out more details here: http://gtband.net/orchestra/?ref=Ensembles

 The Georgia Tech Jazz Program, under the direction of Dr. Chip Crotts, provides a great opportunity to study one of America’s greatest and most unique art forms.
 The Jazz Ensembles explore music from the late 1920s through the present day, including works by composers such as Duke Ellington, Bill Holman, Sammy Nestico, Charles Mingus, and Pat Metheny.
 Emphasis in these groups is focused on ensemble playing and the art of improvisation, an essential element in jazz tradition.